hphelion/documentation/commercial/GA1/commercial.install-GA-tempest-tests.md

 Running the tests requires access the overcloud identity admin credentials; it will create and delete test accounts and test resources for test purposes.

-In certain cases tempest may fail to clean-up some of test resources after a test is complete – typically in case of failed tests.
+In certain cases tempest may fail to clean-up some of test resources after a test is complete, for example in case of failed tests.

 ----